tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step5.md

-Now that we've set up our main Ruby on Rails application and viewed traces coming into the platform, we can now instrument our downstream Python services.
+Now that you've set up our main Ruby on Rails application and viewed traces coming into the platform, you can now instrument our downstream Python services.

-Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, we have a utility called `ddtrace-run`.
+Looking at the [documentation](https://ddtrace.readthedocs.io/en/stable/integrations.html#flask) for the Python tracer, there is a utility called `ddtrace-run`.

-Wrapping our Python executable in a `ddtrace-run` allows us to run an instance of our application fully instrumented with our trace library, so long as our Python libraries are supported by `ddtrace`.
+Wrapping our Python executable in a `ddtrace-run` allows you to run an instance of our application fully instrumented with our trace library, so long as our Python libraries are supported by `ddtrace`.

 For supported applications like Flask, `ddtrace-run` dramatically simplifies the process of instrumentation.
-Let's start by instrumenting the Discounts service.
+You can start by instrumenting the Discounts service.

 #### Discounts Service

 1. Navigate to your IDE tab and click `requirements.txt`{{open}} to view the list of required libraries that are installed for the service.
 The `ddtrace` library (**Line 4**) has already been included.

 1. Click `docker-compose.yml`{{open}}.
-Under **services**, view the details for **discounts**. <p> Let's add the code for enabling trace and log collection for the `discounts` service.
+Under **services**, view the details for **discounts**.

+    Add the code for enabling trace and log collection for the `discounts` service.

 1. Click **Copy to Editor** below or manually copy and paste the text where indicated to add the following to the list of environment variables for the service.